 In 2007, The Washington Post did an experiment.
 World-famous violinist, Joshua Bell, armed with his $3.5 million Stradivari violin, was positioned in a DC subway stop during morning rush hour.
 He looked like a street performer.
 Over the course of the 43 minutes he played, 1,097 people hurried past, few even turning to look.
 Only seven people stopped.

-Three days before the experiment, Bell had filled the house at Boston’s Symphony Hall, where “pretty good” seats went for $100.
+Three days before the experiment, Bell had filled the house at Boston’s Symphony Hall, where “pretty good” seats went for $100 (or $152, nowadays).

 So . . . moment of truth, friends: do you make time for beauty?
 Would you have stopped during your busy commute to listen to a virtuoso?
 Would you have even noticed?

 It sounds deceptively simple to suggest that someone stop and smell the roses.
-But the capacity and patience to notice – and cherish – your surroundings are increasingly rare qualities.
+But the capacity and patience to notice—and cherish—your surroundings are increasingly rare qualities.
 And yet, improving your ability to enjoy beauty is critical to living a fulfilling life.
-I’d even argue that in a culture that sensationalizes everything going wrong in the world, it’s character-building to appreciate life when life is worth appreciating.
+I’d even argue that in a culture that sensationalizes everything that’s going wrong in the world, it’s an act of resistance to appreciate life when life is worth appreciating.

-Think about this when your kid plays her first soccer game.
-First, put down the smartphone, even if you’re only using it to videotape the match.
-Second, mark the feeling of the sun on your shoulders, smell those half-time orange slices, soak in the cheers of the other spectators and the glee on the face of your daughter when her team scores its first goal.
+Think about this when your kid plays her first soccer game: First, put down the smartphone, even if you’re only using it to videotape the match.
+Second, mark the feeling of the sun on your shoulders, smell those half-time orange slices, soak in the cheers of the other spectators and see the glee on your daughter’s face when her team scores its first goal.

 Or sit on the patio and ponder the Jacaranda tree in your yard, while the warm spring breeze drips a carpet of dazzling purple blooms on the freshly mowed grass.
 Pause and notice when sight, scent and touch come together to create a beautiful moment worth marking.